mdbootstrap/mdb-ui-kit/docs/material-design/drawers.md

 - [Drawer template]({{ site.baseurl }}/examples/dashboard/) is a basic fully responsive template.
 - [Dashboard example]({{ site.baseurl }}/examples/dashboard/) is a comprehensive fully responsive demonstration.

+### Behavior

+The default behavior for any drawer is to be _out_ of the frame of view.
+It can be set _in_ the frame of view either by using using one or the gridpoint responsive classes such as `mdb-drawer-in-lg-up`, or by using `mdb-drawer-in`.
+Any drawer, be it responsive or statically set to _in_ can be _forced_ out by using `mdb-drawer-out`.

 ### Markup

 In order to use the drawer component, MDB has created the following flex based layout structure: